yoyozi/stdbasicauth/README.md

 to add the origin use the https url instead so its safer
 > git remote add origin https://github.com/user/repo.git

-## On remote: Sign up with new 64bit droplet on Digital Ocean or rebuild your existing droplet
+## On remote: Sign up with Digital Ocean or rebuild your existing droplet
 Delete the fingerprints of the known host in the known hosts file

 **User accounts and remote ssh.
 On droplet: Add the user you are going to use to deploy via capistrano and your own personal user account**